Use of torture since 1948: North Korea

 Torture is widespread and used with impunity in North Korea's system of prisons and forced labor camps.
-Guards have the power to inflict severe beatings, simulated drownings, stress positions, starvation, confinement in small spaces, hanging by the wrists or ankles, electrick shock, and sexual abuse.
+Guards have the power to inflict severe beatings, simulated drownings, stress positions, starvation, confinement in small spaces, hanging by the wrists or ankles, electric shocks, and sexual abuse.

 North Vietnam

 From 1961 to 1973, the North Vietnamese and Vietcong held hundreds of Americans captive.
 Hanoi's Ministry of Public Security's Medical Office (MPSMO) was responsible for "preparing studies and performing research on the most effective Soviet, French, Communist Chinese and other ...techniques..." of extracting information from POWs.
 The MPSMO "...supervised the use of torture and the use of drugs to induce [American] prisoners to cooperate."
 Its functions also "...included working with Soviet and Communist Chinese intelligence advisors who were qualified in the use of medical techniques for intelligence purposes."

 See Con Son Island for accounts of US torture practices.